Ala Wai Townhouse

 Covered parking is strongly supported across many listings.
 At least several remarks explicitly mention 'covered parking,' 'assigned covered parking,' 'parking garage,' and 'covered parking on the second floor,' confirming a garage/covered stall setup.
 Historical MLS data also shows strong support (16/20 listings), so this feature should be retained with very high confidence.

-I searched for explicit deeded-parking language such as deeded, owned stall, or parking included in deed/title, and found none.
-The listings only describe assigned, covered, or included parking.
-Based on the lack of explicit ownership language, deeded parking is not supported by the remarks.
+I searched for explicit deeded-parking language such as deeded stall, owned parking, or parking included in the deed, and found none.
+The remarks only indicate assigned or covered parking, which is not enough to confirm deeded ownership.

 Across all reviewed listings, there are no references to EV charging stations or related amenities, and agents consistently leave the EVCHRG field unchecked.
 Given the number of independent listings and the absence of any textual mention, it is very likely the building does not currently offer EV charging.